Introduction:

 The Center Axle Disconnect (CAD) system is supposed to prevent the driveshaft from spinning when you’re in two-wheel-drive, right?
 This is correct, however, the CAD systems seem to have had very poor longevity, and today, many of these systems are no-longer working.
 Many owners opt to delete these kits altogether so their truck goes in and out of four-wheel-drive reliably.
 A driveshaft failure can still occur on a truck with a CAD system.
 Many 2nd gen owners have asked for a driveshaft loop for their truck, and we currently have them in development!

-2003-2018 (3rd and 4th Gen) Trucks:
+2003-2013 Ram 2500, 2003-2012 Ram 3500 (3rd and early 4th Gen) Trucks:

 Unlike earlier models equipped with locking hubs or Center Axle Disconnect (CAD) systems, these newer trucks have front driveshafts constantly engaged with the front wheels.
 Although there isn't significant torque applied to these components, this continuous motion increases wear and tear.
 These trucks are NOTORIOUS for catastrophic front driveshaft failures.